 Synapses help the connection of neurons in overlapping and interlinking the neural circuits.
 Consider the Biological Neural Network to be a connective bridge in the difference between a neural network and the human brain.

-The difference between Artificial Neural Network and Biological Neural Network
+Artificial Neural Network vs Biological Neural Network

 The biological brain and Artificial Neural Networks are two of the most controversial aspects of analysis in the field of Neural Network research.
 But there have been some postulations regarding the working difference between ANN and the human brain.